CHOOSING YOUR MARIJUANA SEED STRAIN

 If you are planning to grow marijuana, then the first thing you need to do is acquire good-quality marijuana seed strains.
 This becomes even truer when you are not often around marijuana herb aficionados.
 The general rule of thumb then becomes the higher you get off of the supply, the better the seed is to grow.
-Marijuana buds offer up the marijuana seeds, and these are typically hardier to grow due to the acclimation of the current climate and growing season of northern latitudes.
+Marijuana buds offer up the cannabis seeds, and these are typically hardier to grow due to the acclimation of the current climate and growing season of northern latitudes.
 The sativa varieties common to Jamaica and Columbia cannot be replicated in northern latitudes due to the late-season production of the bud.
 This results in minimal, if any, bud growth before frost stops the growing season within most U.S. latitudes.

 The sativa marijuana variety will typically grow taller than its indica (or indica-sativa hybrid) counterparts.
 Some view this as a drawback, especially later in the season, when this makes the marijuana plant stand out from other plants that are beginning to die off.
 Occasionally growers from southern climates have found a little success crossing sativa varieties with indica, creating a hybrid sativa variety that produces a bud a little earlier.
 Growers should begin to look for buds between October and February so they are prepared for the beginning of the growth season in March.
 This gives the grower time to prepare, gather information and have the proper seeds available.
 Make sure you always purchase your seeds from reliable and reputable seed banks so that your seed stock is most likely to grow, especially considering this is the most fundamental step of the growing process.

 BLEND IN YOUR PLANTS BY USING A TRAIL